ArnavBalyan/Smart-India-Hackathon-2020-Finale/README.md

 The Flask uWsgi app is deployed using a Gunicorn server which is behing Nginx for production scale along with Restful APIs which serve json data to the hardware.

 ## Machine Learning Models:
-The following algorithms were used for creating ML models:
+The following algorithms were used to create the 8 ML models:
  - Random Forest
  - Bagging Classifier
  - Extra Trees